 - Stay consistent.
 Consistency is key

-- Use a digital scale for quantities (eyeballing portion is an invite to the saboteur)
+- Stick to the quantities: use a digital scale for quantities (eyeballing portion is an invite to the saboteur)

-- No exercise (you’ll do it once your diet is automated, in the beginning it will only deplete your willpower)
+- No exercise as you ingrain the new eating habits (you’ll do it once your diet is automated, in the beginning it will only deplete your willpower)

 - Coffee better not